awsdocs/amazon-sns-developer-guide/doc_source/subscribe-sqs-queue-to-sns-topic.md

 1. Select the box for the queue whose ARN you want to get\.

-1. From the **Details** tab, copy the ARN value so that you can use it to subscribe to the Amazon SNS topic\.
+1. From the **Details** section, copy the ARN value so that you can use it to subscribe to the Amazon SNS topic\.

 To get the topic ARN, you can use the Amazon SNS console, the `[sns\-get\-topic\-attributes](https://docs.aws.amazon.com/cli/latest/reference/sns/get-topic-attributes.html)` command, or the `[GetQueueAttributes](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/Query_QueryGetQueueAttributes.html)` API action\.